rsta2/circle/README.md

 > For building 64-bit applications (AArch64) see the next section.

-Building is normally done on PC Linux.
+This describes building on PC Linux.
+See the file [doc/windows-build.txt](doc/windows-build.txt) for information about building on Windows.
 If building for the Raspberry Pi 1 you need a [toolchain](http://elinux.org/Rpi_Software#ARM) for the ARM1176JZF core (with EABI support).
 For Raspberry Pi 2/3/4 you need a toolchain with Cortex-A7/-A53/-A72 support.
 A toolchain, which works for all of these, can be downloaded [here](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-a/downloads).
 Circle has been tested with the version *9.2-2019.12* (gcc-arm-9.2-2019.12-x86_64-arm-none-eabi.tar.xz) from this website.

 First edit the file *Rules.mk* and set the Raspberry Pi version (*RASPPI*, 1, 2, 3 or 4) and the *PREFIX* of your toolchain commands.
 Alternatively you can create a *Config.mk* file (which is ignored by git) and set the Raspberry Pi version and the *PREFIX* variable to the prefix of your compiler like this (don't forget the dash at the end):